lingxz/lightbending/notes.md

 textbooks:
-winberg1972gravitation, Gravitation and cosmology Cosmological physics, Peacock
+winberg1972gravitation, Gravitation and cosmology Cosmological physics, Peacock wald2010general, General Relativity by Wald

 ---

+The strategy for obtaining dA in our Swiss-cheese model is to propagate a light beam from observer to source by solving the geodesic and Jacobi evolution equations simultaneously.
+In reality, the beam travels from source to observer, but our calculations proceed the other direction, since we want to take the observation event, where the beam is converged to a vertex, as boundary condition.

 It is well known that light traveling through space is bent according to the mass distribution it encounters and is thus gravitationally lensed.